 VRACE aims at providing physically correct and perceptually convincing soundscapes in VR.
 Virtual and Augmented Reality have the potential to change the way we interact with computers.
-Essential to the realism of the experience, is the audio part.
+The audio part is essential to the realism of the experience.
 This becomes evident when considering how people orientate themselves in space.
 Unlike seeing, hearing allows us to perceive instantly from all angles, and plays a leading role in giving us clues where to look at.

 To cover these technical competences, the programme includes several technical as well as complementary skills trainings and the attendance of relevant conferences: